amezcua/jwt-google-tokens/README.md

 Two plugs are provided:

 ```
-- Jwt.Plugs.VerifySignature
+- Jwt.Plugs.VerifyAuthorizationHeader
 ```

-The plug looks at the authorization HTTP header to see if it includes a value with the format
+The plug looks at the HTTP Authorization header to see if it includes a value with the format

 ```
 Authorization: Bearer [JWT]